samdods/DZLObjcAdditions/README.md

 @end
 ```

-The call to `combineOriginal` can be placed anywhere in the method, or it may be omitted completely (but that would defeat the objective).
+The call to `dzlSuper` can be placed anywhere in the method, or it may be omitted completely (but that would defeat the objective).

-You should pass all original arguments to `combineOriginal` in the same order they appear in the method selector.

-If you need the return value from the original method, you must cast the result of `combineOriginal` to the required type.
+The code passed into the `dzlSuper` macro should be exactly what you would send to `super` if you were overriding this method, as in the example of `viewDidAppear:animated` above.
+You should not call `super` directly.

 ### @implementation_safe